HexHive/retrowrite/README.md

 While retrowrite is interoperable with other tools, we strongly encourage researchers to use retrowrite API for their binary instrumentation / modification needs!
-This saves you the additional effort of having to load and parse binaries or assembly files.
+This saves the additional effort of having to load and parse binaries or assembly files.
 Check the developer sections for more details on getting started.